Barleead/Quilting/README.md

 - **Patterns**: just a few of my favorites with links to Fat Quarter Quilts where you can browse their site and maybe find your own favorites.
 - **Contact**: A way for visitors to start a conversation with me about any questions/topics.

+## Requirements met:

+1. Retrieve data from a third-party API and use it to display something within your app.
+2. Convert user input between two formats and display the result. (e.g. Fahrenheit to Celcius, kilograms to pounds, etc)
+3. Use arrays, objects, sets or maps to store and retrieve information that is displayed in your app.

-## Features:
+## Capstone Features:

 **API: Foxes**
-Retrieve data from a third-party API and use it to display something within your app.

 The API that I used was the product of trial and error.
 Various tutorials were used as well as feedback from fellow students and mentors.
 It is on the Information page to provide a break for a crafter when things don’t go well.